A7 motorway (Portugal)

-A7 is a motorway (freeway) in Portugal.
+The A7, or Auto-estrada do Gerês (lit.
+Gerês Motorway) is a motorway in northern Portugal.
 It connects Póvoa de Varzim to Vila Pouca de Aguiar, its main purpose was to give a fast access to the shoreline by inland cities, such as Guimarães and Vila Nova de Famalicão, thus a toll is applied.
+Its route is overlapped by the Complementary Itinerary 5 (IC5) route in its entirety, and the european E805 between Vila Nova de Famalicão and its eastern end.